lsxBread/predictivehire-codetest/README.md

 }
 ```

-Once abvoe steps are done, you can play with the app according to the API Usage instruction.
+Once abvoe steps are done, you can play with the app according to the RESTful API Desgin instruction.

 ### Concerns